Jo Zayner: Career

-In February 2016, Zayner attempted a full body microbiome transplant on themselves, including a fecal transplant, to experiment with microbiome engineering and to see if they could treat their gastrointestinal and other health issues.
+In February 2016, Zayner attempted a full body microbiome transplant on herself, including a fecal transplant, to experiment with microbiome engineering and to see if she could treat her gastrointestinal and other health issues.
 The microbiome from the donor's feces successfully transplanted in Zayner's gut according to DNA sequencing done on samples.
 This experiment was documented by filmmakers Kate McLean and Mario Furloni and turned into the short documentary film Gut Hack.

 In December 2016, Zayner created a fluorescent beer by engineering yeast to contain the green fluorescent protein from jellyfish.
 Zayner's company, The ODIN, released kits to allow people to create their own engineered fluorescent yeast, which was met with some controversy as the FDA declared that the green fluorescent protein can be seen as a color additive.
 Zayner views the kit as a way that an individual can use genetic engineering to create new things in their everyday life.